 Tillman, C. R., & Gandhi, A. (2014).
 What is an evidence-based behavior intervention?
 Choosing and implementing behavior interventions that work.
 Webinar.
 Accessed on November 11, 2015, from https://intensiveintervention.org/video-resource/what-evidence-based-behavior-intervention-choosing-and-implementing-behavior

 In this Webinar, hosted by the National Center on Intensive Intervention, the presenters share information on selecting and properly implementing evidence-based practices and programs in the classroom.
 Included also is an overview of the Behavior Interventions Tools Chart, a resource created by NCII to help educators in both of those processes.

-The Center on Response to Intervention at the American Institutes of Research (AIR) provides support for states, districts, and schools implementing RTI.
-The center’s Website includes links to resources for instructors, training modules, resources for families, and much more.
+The Center on Multi-Tiered System of Supports (MTSS Center) American Institutes of Research (AIR) provides support for states, districts, and schools implementing Multi-Tiered Systems of Support.
+The center’s Website includes links to resources for the implementation of MTSS and resources on topics such as special education, school climate, and more.

 Florida Center for Reading Research

 The Florida Center for Reading Research is focused on conducting reading research, disseminating research-based practices, and providing technical assistance to Florida’s schools and its State Department of Education.
 The Website features sections for teachers, coaches, administrators, parents, researchers, and FCRR faculty and staff, among much else.

 The Meadows Center for Preventing Educational Risk (MCPER) is dedicated to generating, disseminating, and supporting the implementation of empirically validated practices to influence educators, researchers, policymakers, families, and other stakeholders who strive to improve academic, behavioral, and social outcomes for all learners.